 Getting the software

-UCSB has a university-wide site license for the Esri suite of GIS software.
+Several UCSB entities contribute to a university-wide site license for the Esri suite of GIS software.
 Several different options are available, depending on your departmental affiliations and how you want to use the software.

 Using UCSB-owned hardware

 If you are affiliated with one of the site-license departments listed below: please contact your technical contact for access to Esri software.
 All other UCSB users will be charged $150 per license per year.
 Contact jonjab [at] library [dot] ucsb [dot] edu (Jon Jablonski) for details.